Animeshz/site/content/blogs/creating-yet-another-distribution-zxcv-linux-1.md

 ### Attempt #1

-For the time being, I would like to use github actions:
+For the time being, I would like to use github actions, a basic [Distributed Build](https://nixos.wiki/wiki/Distributed_build) setup:

 ```yaml
 name: Remote Build Agent